switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-18-04-lts.md

     cd ~/src/openstreetmap-carto/
     scripts/get-external-data.py

 This process involves a sizable download and may take some time - not much will appear on the screen when it is running.
 It will actually populate a "data" directory below "openstreetmap-carto".
-When complete it will display "...script completed.".

 ## Fonts

 The names used for places around the world aren't always written with latin characters (the familar western alphabet a-z).
 To install the necessary fonts do the following: